-One of the most important ways that a joint rulemaking requirement could hinder the CFTC is by restricting the CFTC's extraterritorial jurisdiction.
+In addition to the impact of additional bureaucratic hurdles, in this case a joint rulemaking requirement would also represent a dramatic roll back of the statutory mandate granted to the CFTC in overseeing 90% of the swaps market.
 Section 722(d) of the Dodd-Frank Act grants the CFTC jurisdiction over all activities that have a "direct and significant connection with activities in, or effect on, commerce of the United States".
 This is clearly the appropriate jurisdiction to protect U.S. taxpayers and the U.S. economy - it is obviously critical that U.S. regulators have jurisdiction over potentially risky transactions that are directly connected to the U.S. economy.
-Yet the SEC has no such clear statement of jurisdiction in the Dodd Frank Act.
+Yet the SEC has no such clear statement of jurisdiction in the Dodd-Frank Act.
 The effect of requiring joint rulemaking would be to eliminate the CFTC's clear grant of jurisdiction over those transactions that are directly connected to U.S. commerce.